trammell/recipe-book/susans-recipes.md

 # Meat Main Dishes

-## Fragrant beef curry with rice
+## Fragrant Beef Curry with Rice

-Bon Appétit, November 2000.
+Bon Appétit, November 2000, from Bill Goodhue of Chino, California.
 Makes 6 servings.

 > "An Indian friend of my mother's gave her this recipe for beef curry back in
 > 1936," writes Bill Goodhue of Chino, California.
 "The recipe has been passed